oswaldobapvicjr/performetrics/README.md

 5. Try different counters to evaluate their results.

-### Example 2: Printing statistics at the console using the `Stopwatch`
+### Example 2: Printing statistics from the Stopwatch

 1. Execute steps from 1 to 3 at Example 1.

-2. Print statistics at the console with the following statement:
+2. Print statistics in to the console with the following statement:

     ```java
     sw.printStatistics(System.out);